AntoniosBarotsis/antoniosbarotsis.github.io/content/posts/p2p-groceries.md

 ## Background

-Me and my sister have been doing grocery shopping for the whole family recently and in an effort to buy everything we need faster, we usually split up and collect whatever we need in parallel.
+Me and my sister have been doing grocery shopping together recently and in an effort to buy everything we need faster, we usually split up and collect whatever we need in parallel.

-The "problem" with this is that our grocery lists so far have been WhatsApp messages we each copy paste in our phones' pre-installed note apps.
+The "problem" with this is that our grocery lists so far have been WhatsApp messages we each optionally copy paste in our phones' pre-installed note apps.
-Because we never actually plan out who should buy what, we waste precious seconds figuring out what items we each collected and what we still have to buy.
+Because we never actually plan out who should buy what, we waste precious _seconds_ figuring out what items we each collected and what we still have to buy.
 Technically we _could_ use something like Microsoft's ToDo which from what I remember does let you share the "tasks" with someone else but that is:

 - boring
 - has too many bells and whistles we don't need/want
-- very annoying to set up (probably takes like 5 seconds to share a list)
+- very annoying to set up (probably takes like 5 whole seconds to share a list)
 - probably needs accounts
 - needs an internet connection